fistfulofyen/Digital_Signal_Processing/README.md

 5. **IIR Digital Filter Design**
    - Dive into the world of Infinite Impulse Response (IIR) digital filter design using MATLAB.
 Understand the design principles, real-world applications, and how to implement IIR filters effectively.

+6. **Matched Filters for Detection of BPSK and BFSK Signals**
+   - In digital communication, modulating signals with carrier waves helps in noise resilience.
+Using a matched filter optimizes signal-to-noise ratio during detection, reducing error probability in binary signal detection amidst spectrally white noise.

 ## Requirements

 - MATLAB R2023a or Matlab Online